hcitang/599.90/index.md

 ## Communication

 We will use Slack for communication in this course.
-Please [join the slack](http://cpscmixedreal-8e84362.slack.com), as we will use this as a way to post readings, share findings, etc. as we go.
+Please [join](https://join.slack.com/t/cpscmixedreal-8e84362/signup) [our class slack channel](http://cpscmixedreal-8e84362.slack.com), as we will use this as a way to post readings, share findings, etc. as we go.
 (Use your @ucalgary.ca email address to sign up.)

 ## Tentative Schedule